Julia-Wagner/PawfectMatch/README.md

 ![Saved posts desktop](docs/screenshots/feed_sticky_sidebar.png)\
 *Saved posts on a desktop*

-The number of saved posts is shown on top of the page.
+The number of saved posts is shown at the top of the page.
 The page as well as the sidebar reload when saving or unsaving a post, so they are always up-to-date.

 ![Saved posts phone](docs/screenshots/saves_phone.png)\
 *Saved posts on a phone*